-At the time the Court determines that a defendant is delinquent in making payments for fines, fees, penalty assessments and surcharges, the Court will deem the case delinquent.
-Upon such determination, the court's selected third-party collection agency will contact the defendant to determine how the unpaid court-ordered debt will be paid.
-The Court will utilize all available collection methods to resolve these unpaid debts, including skip tracing, referral to the Franchise Tax Board Court-Ordered Debt Program for possible wage garnishment, and levy of personal property.
+If the defendant fails to pay Court-ordered fines, fees, penalty assessments and surcharges, the Court will deem the case delinquent.
+Upon such determination, the Court will refer the case to the Court's selected third-party collection agency for enhanced collection efforts.
+The Court and the third-party collection agency may utilize all available collection methods to resolve these unpaid debts, including skip tracing, referral to the Franchise Tax Board Court-Ordered Debt Program for possible wage garnishment, and levy of personal property, and referral to the Franchise Tax Board Interagency Intercept Program for intercept of state tax refunds, unclaimed property, or lottery winnings.